 Typically, strollers that can not be folded and put through the X-ray machine will undergo a visual/physical inspection by security officers.

 That being said, I always recommend asking as you enter security.
-It seems every airport wants things done differently, so rather than risk doing something wrong, just ask how they would like to handle your stroller as you approach the front of the line.
+It seems every airport wants things done differently, so rather than risk doing something wrong, just ask the security staff how they would like to handle your stroller as you approach the front of the line.

 Compact Strollers for Airplanes